A Clinical Review of the 2025 Neuromyelitis Optica Spectrum Disorder Guidelines

 As part of ongoing coverage, NeurologyLive® spoke with

-Top Takeaways from the Guidelines
+Top Takeaways From the Guidelines

-Dr. Greenberg emphasized that the updated NMOSD guidelines reflect a more refined understanding of the disease and its mimics.
+Greenberg emphasized that the updated NMOSD guidelines reflect a more refined understanding of the disease and its mimics.
 One of the most significant changes is the explicit recognition of conditions that can resemble NMOSD, particularly MOG-associated disorder, which was not well understood when earlier guidelines were created.
 The new criteria encourage clinicians to actively consider and test for these mimics when appropriate.

 He also highlighted the importance of simplifying and clarifying disease nomenclature.
 Over time, overlapping terminology created confusion in clinical practice.
 The new guidelines clearly group patients with aquaporin-4 (AQP4) antibodies under NMOSD, while separating out those who test negative.
 This distinction represents a deliberate move away from blended clinical and testing criteria toward a more biologically grounded framework.